Meg Cummings: Storylines

 After leaving her fiancé Tim at the altar, Meg travelled to Sunset Beach to find a man she had been chatting with over the Internet.
 Without any knowledge as to that person's real identity, Meg slowly got to know the residents of the town, people who helped her when she fell off a pier after trying to catch a girl who stole her backpack.
 She took a job at a local bar owned by Ben, a lonely widower, and soon realized Ben was actually her Internet soul mate.
 The two began to fall in love, but things didn't go as smoothly when Ben's neighbor Annie Douglas (Sarah Buxton) decided she wanted Ben for herself, and was prepared to stop at nothing to achieve that.
 Meg also learned that her ex-fiancé Tim had followed her to Sunset Beach, though she had no idea that he was helping Annie to damage her relationship with Ben.

 In one of their crazy attempts to break the couple, Annie and Tim lured Meg to a cave that later collapsed, without realizing that Ben had followed her.
-The couple made love for the first time, but Meg had no idea Ben was delirious, thinking that he was making love to his late wife Maria Torres Evans.
+The couple made love for the first time, but Meg had no idea Ben was delirious, thinking that he was making love to his late wife Maria.
 Annie's plot revealed that Ben had no memory of making love to Meg, and a hurt Meg decided to return to Kansas.
 Ben refused to give up and he followed Meg, convincing her to return.
 Annie's scheming continued throughout the series.